MEGA NEWS-9th Feb-Lesser Crested Tern-Report of adult-type in flight south towards Exe Estuary mouth yesterday was erroneous-Starcross-Devon

 Red Squirrel

-Further along the road at Malltraeth, we observed a significant number of Wigeon and Pintail ducks.
+Further along the road at Malltraeth, we encountered impressive numbers of wintering Wigeon and Pintail.
+The flocks were lively and provided excellent photographic opportunities.

 Malltraeth